SquareSR/alternative-red-routes/README.md

 - Kakuna:
 	- Spam HA, finish with Tackle
 - Caterpie: [1-3 Potion]
-	- HA x2 (Tackle turn 2 if Weedle hit 2 String Shots)
+	- HA x2 (Tackle turn 2 only if Weedle hit 2 String Shots)
 - Metapod:
 	- HA x2 + Tackle (or HA if Metapod outsped you)